metomi/rose/sphinx/tutorial/rose/furthertopics/widget-development.rst

    rose edit

 Navigate to the ``env`` page.
-You should see your widget on the top right of the page!
+You should see your widget on the page!
 As you type, it should provide helpful auto-completion of usernames.
 Try typing your own username.

 Further Reading